BonusPlay/bonusplay.pl/README.md

-This is bonusplay.pl website dev branch.
+This is bonusplay.pl website version 4.0 [current].

-It probably contains unused code here and there.
+Uploading it for archive and sharing purposes.

+Stuff used:
+ - NodeJS (duh)
+ - Jade (HTML templating)
+ - Sass (CSS preprocessor)